bNaimangali/minigameDOM/README.md

 Hello everyone!

 Rules:
--The game will guess the number between 1 and 20.
-You have to find it =)
+-The game is simple, you have to find a number between 1 and 20;

 Good luck!
 Beka